MattPereira/Buildfolio/README.md

 ### Projects

 - `buidlGuidlWalletAddress` is used to fetch data for your builds published on the BuidlGuidl app
-- `web2ProjectsData` is used to display any other projects you want
+- `projectItems` is used to display any other projects you want

 ### Experience